+Bu dget Carryover Request

 Name of School

 Name of Club

 Request to Carry Over Excess Ending Balances

 Fiscal Year:

 As of:

-Date

-l.
-The following organization requests approval to carry over an amount in excess of the district's approved 20 percent limit.
+I. Date The following organization requests approval to carry over an amount in excess of the district's approved 20 percent limit.

 Club/Organization:

 Club Advisor:

-II.
-Calculation of Excess Carryover
+11. Calculation of Excess Carryover

 A. Total estimated annual revenues:

 B. Multiplied by 20 percent (Allowed Carryover %):

 C. Equals Amount of Allowed Carryover:

 D. Amount of Requested Carryover:

-III.
-Explanation
+111. Explanation

 Provide an explanation of the need to carry over amounts in excess of the 20 percent limit.
 Explain how student approval was obtained, and when the club will use the excess funds.
 Attach explanation on an additional page.

 Budget Carryover Request Approval

 Submitted and Approved by:

+Signature, Title and Date

-Student Club Representative:
+Club Advisor:

-Club Advisor: Signature, Title and Date
+Signature, Title and Date

 Approved by:

 Principal/School Administrator:

 Signature, Title and Date

 ASB Student Council President:

 Signature, Title and Date

-Recorded in ASB Student Council Minutes on:
+Recorded in ASB Student Council Minutes on: Date

-Date

-Approved by business office:

-Signature, Title and Date
+Date Signature, Title and Date